Governance Boundary & Coverage FAQ

 high-risk actions you choose to route through it.

-• In-scope: actions wired to SEAL’s pre-execution gate (for example: file, send, approve, move money, commit a binding step).
+• In-scope: actions wired to SEAL’s pre-execution authority gate (for example: file, send, approve, move money, commit a binding step).

 • Out-of-scope: actions and systems that never pass through that gate.